Kobe Bufkin: College career

-He picked up a lot of minutes as a sophomore following the 2022 departures of Eli Brooks, DeVante' Jones and Frankie Collins.
+The 2022–23 Michigan Wolverines opened the season ranked twenty-second in the national polls.
+As a sophomore, Bufkin remained the youngest player on the team.
+He picked up a lot of minutes as a sophomore following the 2022 departures of Brooks, Jones and Frankie Collins.
+In fact, he led the team with 34 minutes played per game and posted averages of 14 points, 4.5 rebounds and 2.9 assists.
+On December 8, Michigan defeated Minnesota 90–75 in its Big Ten Conference season opener.
+Both Bufkin and teammate Dug McDaniel established new career highs with 15 points each.
 He posted a then-career-high 22 points in back-to-back games against Lipscomb (December 17) and North Carolina in the Jumpman Invitational (December 21).
 On February 2, 2023, Bufkin contributed 15 points and a career-high 12 rebounds, for his first career double-double as well as a career-high eight assists against Northwestern.
 On February 26, Bufkin led Michigan with a career-high 28 points in an 87–79 overtime victory over Wisconsin.
-Following the regular season, he earned All-Big Ten 3rd team recognition from the media and honorable mention recognition from the coaches.
+Following the regular season, he earned All-Big Ten third-team recognition from the media and honorable mention recognition from the coaches.
+On March 14, Michigan began their participation in the 2023 National Invitation Tournament with a 90–80 victory over Toledo in the first round.
+Michigan was led by Bufkin with a game-high 23 points, eight rebounds and five assists.
+Michigan lost to Vanderbilt in the second round.
+In the offseason, he participated in the NBA draft combine at Wintrust Arena.